You are dead wrong on this

 Well J, I’ve been wrong before and maybe I am wrong.
 Maybe life was better in the 1950s.
 Let’s compare and contrast and see what readers think.

-On the plus side for the 1950s, we had just won World War II.
+On the plus side for the 1950s, we had just won WWII.
 The rest of the world’s manufacturing base was in shambles, and the U.S. had 20 years of high-end manufacturing jobs for anyone with a high school education.
 That brief period of manufacturing dominance faded as the rest of the world rebuilt their economies back to normal.
 But it was indeed a special time.

 We had “I Like Ike” Eisenhower as president and John F. Kennedy.
-The public still believed in the trustworthiness of politicians and the press was an accomplice in hiding both presidents’ weaknesses.
-There was no social media nor cable TV with nasty comments tearing down politicians and each other.
+The public still believed in the trustworthiness of politicians and the press were accomplices in hiding both presidents’ weaknesses.
+There was no social media or cable TV with nasty comments tearing down politicians and each other.

 Crime was lower in the 1950s.
 The violent crime index was 161 in 1960, growing to 732 in 1990 before declining to 397 in 2016.
 My baby boomer generation cohorts apparently committed a lot of crimes when we were young.